The Good, The Bad and The Ugly of Equity Stripping

-“lien” means charge against or interest in property to secure payment of a debt or performance of an obligation;10 [emphasis is mine.]
+“lien” means a charge against or interest in a property to secure payment of a debt or performance of an obligation [emphasis is mine.]

 Quite frankly, it amazes me that other asset protection planners fail to capitalize on the fact that liens are commonly used to secure obligations, and are every bit as valid as cash loans.
 Furthermore, it amazes me that other asset protection planners don’t realize a lien securing an obligation is superior in many ways to a lien securing a loan.
 For example:

-- There is generally no negative tax or economic consequence to fulfilling an obligation.
+- There is generally no negative tax or economic consequence for fulfilling an obligation.

 - No worrying whether or not your interest payments are tax-deductible.